Frederic Russell Bigelow

 Some of these new efforts included initiatives in housing, human services and downtown development – always in the spirit of Frederic, yet in ways he might never have imagined.
 His generosity has strengthened neighborhoods like Frogtown and Summit-University, two of Saint Paul’s most economically distressed areas.
 In the 1990s, the Foundation played a leading role in helping the community reclaim the Mississippi River – a primary strategy in revitalizing downtown Saint Paul – and investing in development projects that have transformed the riverfront.

-Today, the Foundation plays a vital role in the Central Corridor light-rail development, continues its leadership in early literacy and math skills for children, and supports organizations committed to making the Saint Paul community a place where everyone can thrive.
+Today, the Foundation carries on Frederic Russell Bigelow's legacy and plays a vital role in supporting organizations committed to making the Saint Paul community a place where everyone can thrive.